COMP122/comp122-s22/digital_logic/notes_03_17.md

 ## Announcements
    1. Last day before break
-   1. We meet on on March 29th
+   1. We meet on March 29th
    1. We don't meet on March 31
-   1. Planned quiz weened of April 1
+   1. Planned quiz weekend of April 1

 ## Today's Agenda
    1. More Combinational Circuits